AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

           --              ^ 'Image attribute, converts a value to a --                 String
        end loop;
-    end Greet;
+    end Integer_Type_Example;

-In this example, we showcase the creation of a signed integer type, and several things we can do with them.
+This example illustrates the declaration of a signed integer type, and several things we can do with them.

-Every type definition in Ada (`well almost <TODOTASKTYPES>`_) starts with the :ada:`type` keyword.
+Every type declaration in Ada (`well almost <TODOTASKTYPES>`_) starts with the :ada:`type` keyword.
 After the type, we can see a range that looks a lot like the ranges that we use in for loops, that defines the low and high bound of the type.
 Every integer in the inclusive range of the bounds is a valid value for the type.

-    In Ada, Integer types are not specified with regards to their machine representation, but with regards to their range.
+    In Ada, an integer type is not specified in terms of its machine representation, but rather by its range.
 The compiler will then choose the most appropriate representation.

-Another interesting thing that we can notice in the above example is the :ada:`My_Int'Image (I)` expresssion.
-In Ada, the :ada:`Expr'Attribute (optional params)` notation is used for what is called `attributes <TODOLINKATTRS>`_ in Ada.
-Attributes are built-in operations on types or on values.
-They are accessed by using a :ada:`'` (the tick sign).
+Another point to note in the above example is the :ada:`My_Int'Image (I)` expression.
+The :ada:`Name'Attribute (optional params)` notation is used for what is called an `attribute <TODOLINKATTRS>`_ in Ada.
+An attribute is a built-in operation on a type, a value, or some other program entity.
+It is accessed by using a :ada:`'` symbol (the ASCII apostrophe).

-Ada makes a few types available as "built-ins". :ada:`Integer` is one of them.
-Here is how :ada:`Integer` is defined:
+Ada has several types available as "built-ins"; :ada:`Integer` is one of them.
+Here is how :ada:`Integer` might be defined for a typical processor:

 .. code-block:: ada
     :class: ada-nocheck